Connecticut Licensing Guide

 • Attach a copy of the current Journeyman license and issued date

-• Attach a copy of each out-of-state Journeyman plumber license you are issued with
+• Attach a copy of each out-of-state Journeyman plumber license issued

-• Bonafide certificate from each state and date the plumbing contractor license was originally issued
+• Bonafide certificate from each state showing when plumbing contractor license was originally issued

-• Provide proof of at least one of the states license requirements that you meet or to exceed
+• Provide proof that you meet or exceed at least one state's license requirements

 • Provide proof of Department of Labor registered apprenticeship program, including training